rkuma183/wilsonmar.github.io/_posts/2017-02-02-testing-ai.md

 ## No rules

-Traditionally, people program rules to detect known threats.
+Traditionally, programmers hand-code rules to detect and respond to known threats.

 But this has not kept up.

-AI (neural networks in particular) can now discover, in real-time, threats such as malware installation, phishing attacks, and brute-force intrusions.
+AI (neural networks in particular) can now discover, in real-time, threats such as malware installation, phishing attacks, and brute-force intrusions which <strong>programmers did not anticipate</strong>.

-They can do that because Big Data systems enable the analysis of larger data sets quickly.
+They can do that because Big Data systems enable the analysis of massive floods of data quickly.
 Many computers in the cloud (with fast Google Fiber network links) now process data faster than in the past.